 Causes of Perineal Hernias

 Surgery is the only curative treatment option for a perineal hernia.
-Severe perineal hernias may require emergency surgery.
-Minor hernias may be treated conservatively at first in order to manage symptoms until surgery can be performed.
-Conservative treatment involves feeding high-fiber, wet food and administering stool softeners.
-A veterinarian may periodically need to remove impacted stool manually.
-Perineal hernias become worse over time and eventually need surgical repair.
+Severe perineal hernias may require emergency surgery, while minor hernias may be treated conservatively until a herniorrhaphy can be performed.
+Conservative treatment involves feeding your dog high-fiber, wet food and administering stool softeners.
+A veterinarian may need to remove impacted stool manually.

-Surgical repair of a hernia is called herniorrhaphy.
-There are a few different surgical methods for repairing perineal hernias in dogs, but the ultimate goal is to repair the pelvic diaphragm.
-In general, surgery involves returning the contents of the abdominal cavity to the abdomen and repairing or replacing the pelvic diaphragm.
-If the bladder is trapped in the hernia, a urinary catheter will be placed in order to empty the bladder first.
-The bladder and colon may be sutured to the abdominal wall to prevent a recurrence.
+A herniorrhaphy surgery usually involves returning the contents of the abdominal cavity to the abdomen and repairing or replacing the pelvic diaphragm.
+The bladder and colon may be sutured to the abdominal wall to prevent recurring hernias.
+If the bladder is trapped in the hernia, the surgeon will insert a urinary catheter to empty the bladder.
 Prosthetic implants are sometimes used as part of the repair process.
-Male dogs are typically neutered during the procedure in order to shrink the prostate and reduce the chance of recurrence.
+If the dog still has its testes, it will typically be neutered during the procedure to shrink the prostate and reduce the chance of recurrence.

 Most dogs recover well following surgery for a perineal hernia, but complications can occur.
-Potential complications include infections and rectal prolapse, fecal incontinence, nerve damage, and rectal fistula (a hole or tunnel that forms from the rectum to a nearby part of the body.
-Fortunately, serious complications are rare.
-Most dogs will fully recover and go on to live normal lives.
+Potential complications include infections and rectal prolapse, fecal incontinence, nerve damage, and rectal fistula, a hole or tunnel that connects the rectum to a nearby opening on the skin.
+Serious complications are rare, and most dogs will fully recover.

-Antibiotics are typically administered postoperatively in order to prevent infection.
-Most dogs will need to be fed a high-fiber diet and take stool softeners during recovery.
-Keep the incision clean and dry and do not allow your dog to lick or chew the area.
-An e-collar (Elizabethan collar or "cone") will be necessary while your dog is healing because dogs simply cannot resist the urge to lick or chew the surgical site.
+Post-operatively, keep your dog's incision clean and dry, and do not allow your dog to lick or chew the area.
+An e-collar (Elizabethan collar or "cone") will be necessary while your dog is healing.